Xinglab/ProteoSeq/README.md

 <br/>
 If CDS is not annotated for a transcript in the GTF file and if `predict_ORF` is on, ProteoSeq will look for the longest in-frame ORF in the transcript sequence and translate protein sequence.
 <br/>
 ProteoSeq also predicts if a transcript is targeted to **NMD pathway** with three [rules](https://pubmed.ncbi.nlm.nih.gov/27618451/): 1. > one exon; 2.
 CDS >= 150nt; 3. lastEJC - stop_codon >= 50nt.
 By default, NMD transcripts are discarded.
-If `discard_NMD` is set to false, translation product of NMD transcripts will be included in the protein database.
+If `discard_NMD` is set to `false`, translation product of NMD transcripts will be included in the protein database.
 ```
 RNA_gtf: '/path/to/rna_seq.gtf'
 predict_ORF: true
 discard_NMD: true
 ```
+The protein sequences translated from the input GTF file are stored in `protein_from_gtf.fa`, and the corresponding CDS coordinates are provided in `protein_predicted.gtf`.
+In `protein_from_gtf.fa`, lowercase letters indicate amino acids translated from codons that span exon-exon splice junctions.

 ### 4.3 Protein sequences for sample-specific database
 ProteoSeq can accept protein sequences to construct sample-specific protein database.
 The absolute path to the FASTA file needs to be set up in `snakemake_config.yaml`.
 An example file can be found in `test_data`.